2016 Iraq FA Cup final

-The 2016 Iraq FA Cup Final was the 25th final of the Iraq FA Cup as a clubs-only competition.
+The 2016 Iraq FA Cup Final was the 25th final of the Iraq FA Cup as a club competition.
 The match was contested between the Baghdad rivals, Al-Zawraa and Al-Quwa Al-Jawiya, at Al-Shaab Stadium in Baghdad.
 It was played on 29 May 2016 to be the final match of the competition.
 Al-Quwa Al-Jawiya made their 7th appearance in the Iraq FA Cup final while Al-Zawraa extended their record to 16 final appearances.
-Al-Quwa Al-Jawiya won the match 2–0 with goals from Bashar Rasan and Humam Tariq, for the club's 4th title.
+Al-Quwa Al-Jawiya won the match 2–0 with goals from Bashar Resan and Humam Tariq, for the club's 4th title.

 The winners of the cup, Al-Quwa Al-Jawiya, qualified for the 2017 AFC Cup.
 Al-Quwa Al-Jawiya were also set to face the winners of the league, Al-Zawraa, in the 2016 Iraqi Super Cup, but it was eventually cancelled.

 Background

 Al-Zawraa played in a record 16th Iraq FA Cup final.
 They had previously won a record 14 finals, most recently in the 2000 Iraq FA Cup final against the same team that they will be facing this final, Al-Quwa Al-Jawiya, with a 4–3 penalty shoot-out win after a 0–0 draw.
 Their only prior loss in the final was in 1988, losing 4–3 by a penalty shoot-out, after a 1–1 draw, against Al-Rasheed.

 Al-Quwa Al-Jawiya made their 7th appearance in the Iraq FA Cup final, of which they had won three, most recently in 1997 with an 8–7 penalty shoot-out win, after a 1–1 draw, against Al Shorta.
 Their most recent loss in the final was against Al-Zawraa in 2000.

 The two teams faced each other in the fourth round of the final stage of the 2015–16 Iraqi Premier League at Al-Shaab Stadium and in front of more than 30,000 spectators, where Al-Zawraa achieved an important 1–0 win with Alaa Ali Mhawi's 60th-minute goal, leaving Al-Quwa Al-Jawiya with little hopes of winning the league title and moving Al-Zawraa to 2nd place.

 Before the game, the Iraq Football Association decided that if the final was to finish as a draw after 90 minutes, the match would go straight to a penalty shootout, with no extra-time played.